SanjoSolutions/crafting-addon/README.md

 ## How to use

-In version 0.3.1 and before: The addon requires two additional chat windows.
-They can be created by right-clicking on "General" at the chat frame and selecting "Create New Window".
-Do this two times.

 The add-on currently uses Auctionator as price source.
 It also requires TradeSkillMaster and CraftSim.
 If all those dependencies are installed, then the add-on can be used.

 ### Crafting and selling routine